shirish93/shirish93.github.io/_ideas/2024-03-15-marcha-marketization.md

 -   We will select marcha samples from communities known for their unique claims and diverse cultural practices, ensuring geographical and cultural representation.

--   To achieve this, we will collaborate with local ethnic cultural organizations and governmental bodies, fostering an ethical and inclusive research process.
+-   To achieve this, we will collaborate with local ethnic cultural organizations and governmental bodies, supporting an ethical and inclusive research process.

 **3.2 Sensory and Microbiological Analysis:**